The sprawling suburb of Al Wathba sits along the Abu Dhabi – Al Ain highway, just 40 minutes drive from downtown.

 As previously mentioned, the water in long salt lake tends to evaporate in the warmer months.
 The best time to visit is between November through to March.

 This period is high season for tourists in the region so timing is everything.
 There is no doubt the lake gets more and more busy as the day goes on.
-Tourists come for Dubai and Abu Dhabi.
+Tourists come from Dubai and Abu Dhabi.

 We recommend visiting just after sunrise to avoid crowds and get the perfect shot.